Online Tools

 [The live tweet has concluded!
 Please see Jen's archive of tweets for the full story.]

-Ken, a Framingham resident, joined the MS Challenge Walk in 2005, more than a decade after his mother was diagnosed.
+Ken joined the MS Challenge Walk in 2005, more than a decade after his mother was diagnosed.
 After walking for three years and 150 miles, he switched to the support crew and now rides his bicycle along the trail, providing whatever encouragement (and snacks!) he can to the 600 walkers.
-He is also on the event's steering committee and is this site's webmaster.
+He is also an alumnus of the event's steering committee and is this site's webmaster.

 Challenge Walk 2011 tweets

-Written by on September 28, 2011 at 10:33 am
+Written by on Sep 28, 2011

 Most Challenge Walkers are familiar with our Facebook page as a place to interact with other walkers and crew members.
 But growing in popularity for real-time communication is Twitter, through which walkers can issue short updates from their computers or cell phones.
 It's like the "status update" feature of Facebook as a standalone service.